 Shareholders who own shares of our common stock as of the Record Date, are entitled to vote at the Annual Meeting.
-As of the Record Date, the Company anticipates that it will have approximately 145,988,172 shares of common stock outstanding.
+As of the Record Date, there were 139,961,636 shares of common stock outstanding.
 Holders of shares of common stock are entitled to one vote per share.
 Cumulative voting is not permitted with respect to the election of directors or any other matter to be considered at the Annual Meeting.

-Q: What will I be voting
+Q: What will I be voting on?

-on?